Towards Verified Artificial Intelligence: Challenges for Verified AI

-Similarly, for systems involving joint human-machine control, such as semi-autonomous vehicles, human agents are a key part of the environment and/or system.
+\item {\em Modeling Human Behavior:} For many AI-based systems, such as semi-autonomous vehicles, human agents are a key part of the environment and/or system.
 Researchers have attempted modeling humans as non-deterministic or stochastic processes with the goal of verifying the correctness of the overall system~\cite{rushby2002using,sadigh-aaaifv14}.
 However, such approaches must deal with the variability and uncertainty in human behavior.
-One could take a data-driven approach based on machine learning, but such an approach is sensitive to the quality of data.
-For example, the technique of inverse reinforcement learning~\cite{ng-icml00} can be used for learning the reward function of human agents~\cite{abbeel2004apprenticeship,ziebart2008maximum}.
-However, accuracy of the learned reward function depends on the expressivity of the hand-coded features by the designer and the amount and quality of the data collected.
-In order to achieve Verified AI for such human-in-the-loop systems, we need to address the limitations of the current human modeling techniques and provide guarantees about their {\em prediction accuracy and convergence}.
+One could take a data-driven approach based on machine learning (e.g.,~\cite{ng-icml00}), but such an approach is sensitive to the expressivity of the features used by the ML model and the quality of data.
+In order to achieve Verified AI for such human-in-the-loop systems, we need to address the limitations of current human modeling techniques and provide guarantees about their {\em prediction accuracy and convergence}.
 When learned models are used, one must represent any {\em uncertainty in the learned parameters} as a first-class entity in the model, and take that into account in verification and control.

-The first challenge, then, is to come up with a method of environment modeling that allows one to provide provable guarantees on the system's behavior even when there is considerable uncertainty about the environment.
+\end{myitemize} The first challenge, then, is to come up with a systematic method of environment modeling that allows one to provide provable guarantees on the system's behavior even when there is considerable uncertainty about the environment.